jcaip/jcaip.github.io/_posts/2018-08-08-Distbelief.md

 ## A brief introduction to Distbelief

 For some context, I'm going to briefly explain DistBelief.
 You can check out the original paper [here](https://static.googleusercontent.com/media/research.google.com/en//archive/large_deep_networks_nips2012.pdf).
-Distbelief describes an entire framework for parallelizing neural networks, but we focused on the primary concept of the paper - two distributed opitimization methods, DownpourSGD and SandblasterLBFGS.
+Distbelief describes an entire framework for parallelizing neural networks, but we focused on the primary concept of the paper - two distributed optimization methods, DownpourSGD and SandblasterLBFGS.

 We only implemented DownpourSGD, which is much simpler.